 Which is better: electric or manual?
 This generally comes down to individual preference.

-According to the British Dental Health Foundation, electric toothbrushes have been proven to be at least 25% more effective than manual toothbrushes.
+According to the British Dental Health Foundation, electric toothbrushes have been proven to be more effective than manual toothbrushes at removing plaque.
 Your dentist or hygienist can advise which one best suits your dental needs.

 2. Not picking the right bristle